research-ag/vector/README.md

 The memory size is generally shown in bytes for a single function execution.

-In some cases, the value depends on the size N of the Vector, e.g. init, addMany, clone, etc.
+In some cases, the value depends on the size N of the `Vector`, e.g. init, addMany, clone, etc.

 In cases when there is an amortized cost such as add, removeLast then the function is executed N times